apiumhub/vyouSDK-android/README.md

 ```

 ### API
-Every public method inside the SDK return a `VYouResult` whic basically is a wrapper of the result of an action.
+Every public method inside the SDK return a `VYouResult` which basically is a wrapper of the result of an action.
 This is represented by a `sealed class` whose possible values are
 - `VYouResult.Success` which holds a `value: T` with the result of the action
 - `VYouResult.Failure` which holds an `error: Throwable` with the reason for the failure